-Mark Liscio is Co-Chair of Kaye Scholer’s Bankruptcy & Restructuring Department.
-For over 25 years, Mark has represented major financial institutions, lender steering committees, buy side investors, syndicate agents, credit investors and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters and industries, including energy, mining and financial services.
-He has recently negotiated and structured a number of debt for equity conversions on behalf of debt investor clients which were implemented through pre-packaged and pre-arranged plans of reorganization.
+Mark Liscio is co-chair of Kaye Scholer’s Bankruptcy & Restructuring Department.
+For over 25 years, Mark has represented global asset managers, lender steering committees, syndicate agents, buy-side investors, credit investors and private equity firms in complex debt restructurings and insolvency proceedings in a broad range of matters and industries, including energy, mining and financial services.
+He has negotiated and structured numerous debt-for-equity conversions on behalf of debt investor clients which were implemented through pre-packaged and pre-arranged plans of reorganization.

 - Represented the administrative agent and steering committee in the restructuring of $825 million of first and second lien loans extended to Natural Products Group.
 Through a pre-packaged bankruptcy, the first lien pre-petition lenders acquired a majority of the equity of the reorganized entity.
 NPG was voted Restructuring Deal of the Year (Large Middle Market) in 2011.

 - Represented the administrative agent in the restructuring and reorganization of U.S. Shipping, a Jones Act coastal shipping company, through a pre-arranged plan of reorganization.
-Kaye Scholer developed a novel ownership structure which allowed US-based non-resident investment funds to comply with Jones Act US citizenship requirement which facilitated a successful debt for equity conversion.
+Kaye Scholer developed a novel ownership structure that allowed U.S.-based nonresident investment funds to comply with the Jones Act U.S. citizenship requirement, thereby facilitating a successful debt-for-equity conversion.

-- Represented a lender in connection with approximately $90 million in loans extended to a prominent New York-based for-profit educational institution.
+- Representing a lender in connection with approximately $90 million in loans extended to a prominent New York-based for-profit educational institution.

-Mark is also active in middle market workouts and insolvencies, and has represented ABL lenders in dozens of matters throughout his career.
-He has been involved in a broad array of industries over the course of his career, including media, cable, energy, insurance, retail, apparel, shipping, telecommunications and general manufacturing.
+Mark is also active in middle-market workouts and insolvencies, and has represented ABL lenders in dozens of matters throughout his career.